Jake McCarthy Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 24th in MLB with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.1 K/9, which ranks 25th in MLB.

-- The Marlins' 5.09 team ERA ranks 23rd among all league pitching staffs.
+- The Marlins have the 20th-ranked team ERA across all MLB pitching staffs (4.79).

-- Marlins pitchers combine to rank 18th in baseball in home runs allowed (16 total, 1.2 per game).
+- Marlins pitchers combine to rank 15th in baseball in home runs surrendered (16 total, 1.1 per game).

-- Rogers (0-2) makes the start for the Marlins, his third of the season.
+- Garrett (0-0) makes the start for the Marlins, his second of the season.

-- The left-hander last appeared on Saturday against the New York Mets, when he went 4 2/3 innings, allowing three earned runs while giving up four hits.
+- The left-hander last appeared on Sunday against the New York Mets, when he threw 4 2/3 innings, allowing two earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.